YichenGuo2002/SudokuW-Ease/README.md

 - (06/22/23): Switched to WebSockets front end to send requests.
 Modified Electron Windows option to enable web socket, but failed again for unknown reason.
 Decided that WebSocket is taking too long to implement and commented out this part for further implementation.
 This week, focus on connecting to PostgreSQL first. :mask:

 *Summer Week 6/10 Plan: Set up user system.
 Connect Application to PostgreSQL.
 Part II.*
 - (06/26/23): Outlined system design and database design.
 Researched about PostgreSQL data types.
 Wrote [lab doc for system design, database design, and WebSockets](./doc/SudokuW_Ease%20Lab%202%20Web%20Socket%20%26%20Database%20Design.pdf).
-Planned to implement PostgreSQL data base integration and user system.
+Planned to implement PostgreSQL database integration and user system.
 Initiated PostgreSQL models and functions. :sweat_drops:
-- (06/27/23): *Set up PostgreSQL and establish connection.*
+- (06/27/23): Installed PostgreSQL and pgAdmin.
+Configured PostgreSQL, established connection, and created data tables.
 - (06/28/23): *Write backend functions.*
 - (06/29/23): *Research about how to update Vue environment/context for "signed in" and "signed out" status.
 Implement user login and logout logic.*
 - (06/30/23): *Implement preload.js fetch API functions.*